 JACMUN is a Model United Nations conference hosted by students of John Abbott College.
-This conference takes place near the end of the academic year and is thus one of the last on the Montreal circuit.
-The fruit of a small but dedicated club's labours, 2020 will mark JACMUN's tenth anniversary; making it a staple of any Montreal MUNners career.
+This conference takes place near the end of the academic year and is thus one of the last conferences on the Montreal circuit.
+The 2021 edition will mark JACMUN's eleventh iteration, making it a staple of any Montreal MUNner's career.

-This year's conference will hold seven committees: one General Assembly, two Specialized Agencies and four Crises, of which one is a People's Choice Crisis and another being an Ad Hoc.
-Furthermore, 2020 will also be the first year that JACMUN hosts a bilingual committee: a testament to Montreal's unique position as a bridge between Canada's two solitudes.
+This year's conference will hold six committees: one General Assembly, two Specialized Agencies and three Crises, of which one is a People's Choice Crisis and another being an Ad Hoc.

-JACMUN is a great conference for beginners and experienced MUNners alike, allowing them to both learn the ropes and explore the limits of their potential.
-From what makes a resolution paper to the must-haves of a crisis arc, the whole JACMUN Secretariat wishes all attending delegates a wonderful time!
+JACMUN is a great conference for beginners and experienced participants alike, allowing them to both learn the ropes and explore the limits of their potential.
+From drafting a resolution paper to elaborating crisis arcs, the whole JACMUN Secretariat wishes all attending delegates a wonderful time!